-6.2.5 Publication of submissions received and the award of contracts31
+6.2.5 Publication of submissions received and the award of contracts29

+28 This subclause aligns with National Treasury Instruction No 1 of 2015/2016 - Advertisement of bids and the publication of awards on the eTender Publication Portal.

+29 This subclause aligns with National Treasury Instruction No 1 of 2015/2016 - Advertisement of bids and the publication of awards on the eTender Publication Portal.

-- 6.2.5.1 The accounting officer shall publish within 10 working days of the closure of any advertised call for an expression of interest or an invitation to tender where the estimated value of the contract exceeds R200 000 including VAT on the municipality's or municipal entity's website, the names of all tenderers that made submissions to that advertisement, and if practical or applicable, the total of the prices and the preferences claimed.
-Such information shall remain on the website for at least 30 days. - 6.2.5.2 The chief financial officer shall publish within 7 working days of the award of a contract the following on the municipality's website - a) the contract number; - b) contract title: - c) brief description of the goods, services or works; - d) the total of the prices, if practical; - e) the names of successful tenderers and their B-BBEE status level of contribution; - f) duration of the contract; and - g) brand names, if applicable. - 6.2.5.3 The chief financial officer shall submit within 7 working days of the award of a contract the information required by National Treasury on the National Treasury eTender Publication Portal regarding the successful and unsuccessful tenders.
-Submissions shall be made by chief financial officer - 6.2.5.4 The award of contracts relating to construction works which are subject to the Construction Industry Development Regulations issued in terms of the Construction Industry Development Act of 2000 shall in addition to the requirements of 6.2.5.3 be notified on the CIDB website.
+6.2.5.1 The accounting officer shall publish within 10 working days of the closure of any advertised call for an expression of interest or an invitation to tender where the estimated value of the contract exceeds R200 000 including VAT on the municipality's or municipal entity's website, the names of all tenderers that made submissions to that advertisement, and if practical or applicable, the total of the prices and the preferences claimed.
+Such information shall remain on the website for at least 30 days.

+6.2.5.2 The chief financial officer shall publish within 7 working days of the award of a contract the following on the municipality's website

+- a) the contract number;

+- b) contract title;

+- c) brief description of the goods, services or works;

+- d) the total of the prices, if practical;

+- e) the names of successful tenderers and their B-BBEE status level of contribution;

+- f) duration of the contract; and

+- g) brand names, if applicable.

+6.2.5.3 The chief financial officer shall submit within 7 working days of the award of a contract the information required by National Treasury on the National Treasury eTender Publication Portal regarding the successful and unsuccessful tenders.
+Submissions shall be made by chief financial officer

+6.2.5.4 The award of contracts relating to construction works which are subject to the Construction Industry Development Regulations issued in terms of the Construction Industry Development Act of 2000 shall in addition to the requirements of 6.2.5.3 be notified on the CIDB website.
 The notification shall be made by placed by chief financial officer.